 - Autistic people are valued!
 Autistic voice and choice is embedded in our leadership, board, staffing, and volunteers

-- We are a non-profit organization dedicated to improving the lives of autistic persons by offering a lifespan of supports from early childhood to adulthood
+- We are a non-profit organization dedicated to improving the lives of autistic persons by offering a lifespan of support from early childhood to adulthood

-- SS families gain preferred access to on-site preschool (PUF funded), groups, workshops, community and recreational activities, summer camp, and other programs the Centre has promoted and developed
+- SS families gain preferred access to on-site preschool (PUF funded), the START Program, Respite, OT groups, and more!

 - Flexible delivery including in-person and secure video-link technology options